offers meditation, empowerment classes,and treatment.

 hunk of French bread smothered with butter.
 But I had to make do with the white

 rice.
-Also, I would have loved to have a glass of wine, but since I don't drink alcohol,
+Also, I would have loved to have a glass of wine, but since I don't drink alcohol, due to a migraine problem, I had the ginger tea. (one of life's many compromises)

 the day with Dr Suryani and reminisced about Bali's "Dark Side of Paradise".